Skip to main content

 Invoice and follow through

-Turn the reviewed work into the invoice draft, then keep reminders and payment status nearby after send.
+Turn the reviewed cycle into an invoice draft formatted for this billing model, then keep per-client reminder cadences and payment status attached after send.

 FAQ